Combinatorics of ancestral lines for a Wright-Fisher diffusion with selection in a L\'evy environment: Average coefficients of the encoding function and representation of

 \subsection{A system of differential equations: proof of Theorem \ref{equadiffcoeffnew}}

-We can now derive rigorously the system of differential equations satisfied by the coefficients $R^{m,k}_t(i,j)$.
-Unfortunately, we cannot use the semi-group property established in Proposition \ref{semigroupprop} to differentiate $R^{m,k}_t(i,j)$ with respect to $t$.
+We can now derive rigorously the system of differential equations satisfied by coefficients $R^{m,k}_t(i,j)$.
+Unfortunately, we cannot use the semigroup property (Proposition \ref{semigroupprop}) to differentiate $R^{m,k}_t(i,j)$ with respect to $t$.
 This is due to the difficulty in working with infinitely many terms that are not all positive and to the lack of uniformity in the behavior of those terms.
-Fortunately, it turns out that only finitely many terms are relevant when we compute the limit of $h^{-1}(R^{m,k}_{t+h}(i,j)-R^{m,k}_t(i,j))$.
-Those terms can be written in term of coefficients $R^{\cdot,\cdot}_{\cdot}(\cdot,\cdot)$, using Lemma \ref{markpropf}, and we can apply Lemma \ref{asymptcoeffnew} for each of them.
-We use Lemma \ref{atleast2coal} to show that some remainders are non-zero only on an event with negligible probability and we re-write those remainders in term of finitely many other terms for which we have deterministic bounds.
-Some other terms, in infinite number, are neglected directly using the uniform bounds \eqref{majonouveausgnew} and \eqref{asymptcoeff13new}, \eqref{asymptcoeff14new}, \eqref{asymptcoeff15new}.
-Recall that, in this subsection and in the previous one \textbf{we assume that we are in the particular case $\sigma=0$} in order to make the proof lighter.
+What we do is establishing a decomposition \eqref{decompladernew} of $\epsilon^{-1}(R^{m,k}_{t+\epsilon}(i,j)-R^{m,k}_t(i,j))$ into a sum of finitely many relevant terms and a remainder term.
+For the first ones, we proceed as in the proof of Proposition \ref{semigroupprop} to show, in \eqref{reldesgnew} below, that they can be can be written in terms of sums of coefficients $R^{\cdot,\cdot}_{\cdot}(\cdot,\cdot)$ that can be dealt with thanks to Lemmas \ref{asymptcoeffnew} and \ref{sgwelldef}.
+Lemma \ref{atleast2coal} shows that the integrand, inside the expectation defining the remainder term, is non-zero only on the event where there are at least two coalescences on $[t,t+\epsilon]$.
+Lemma \ref{esteasg} allows to neglect the probability of this event and, thanks to \eqref{exprL(t,t+h)new} below, the integrand can be re-written in terms of finitely many terms for which we have deterministic bounds (provided in particular by Lemma \ref{sgwelldef}).
+Recall that in this subsection and in the previous one \textbf{we assume that we are in the particular case $\sigma=0$} (i.e. without single branchings) in order to make the proof lighter.
 This does not change anything about the idea or the difficulty of the proof.